DraconDev/SamAI/tasks.md

 # Tasks

 ## Plan
-- have 5 icons in a row, and they should have 2 rows of text each

 - Simplify the search highlight
   - Its either favorite or hide
 - we need better styling for the home tab